-The Group companies have systems to continue to ensure compliance on an ongoing basis, through:
+The Group companies will continue to monitor compliance on an ongoing basis, through:

 We will be making training available to our staff on an on-going basis to ensure their understanding of the risks of modern slavery and human trafficking in our businesses and supply chains.
-This statement is made in accordance with the reporting requirements of Section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31 December 2017.
+This statement is made in accordance with the reporting requirements of Section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s Modern Slavery Statement for the financial year ending 31 December 2018.